eamonnsullivan/backup-scripts/README.md

 ## Main goals and outcomes

-The main reason I was revisiting my home backup scripts it that we've transitioned over the years from a household of two or three standard PCs to one with three laptops.
+The main reason I was revisiting my home backup scripts it that we've transitioned over the years from a household of two or three standard PCs, to one with three laptops.

 I used to mirror my family's home directories to an external drive.
 I used Time Machine on the Mac and [cron](http://manpages.ubuntu.com/manpages/focal/en/man3/cron.3tcl.html) and [rsync](http://manpages.ubuntu.com/manpages/focal/man1/rsync.1.html) on Linux.
 That mostly just worked.